dreamhost/zendesk-publish-script/README.md

 `python publish.py file.html section_num`

-To run the mass publish script, write a yaml file with the configs (see example.yml), then run:
+To mass publish articles, write a yaml file with the configs (see example.yml), then run:

-`python mass_publish.py file.yml`
+`python publish.py file.yml`